pip-services/pip-services-docs/content/en/net/expressions/io/buffer_stream.md

 linkTitle: "BufferStream"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-expressions-dotnet"
 description: >
-    This class is used for buffered read/write to the other stream.
+    This class is used for buffered read/write to other stream.
 ---

 **Inherits**: Stream

 ### Description
+This class is used for buffered read/write to other stream.

+**Important points**

-This class is used at least in FieldComm for reading/writing messages to the NetworkStream.
+- This class is used at least in FieldComm for reading/writing messages to the NetworkStream.
-This class is a port for .Net Compact Framework from System.IO.BufferedStream (Full .Net Framework).
+- This class is a port for .Net Compact Framework from System.IO.BufferedStream (Full .Net Framework).

 ### Constructors
-TODO: add description
+Creates a new instance of this class.

 > `public` BufferStream(Stream stream)

-- **stream**: Stream - TODO: add description
+- **stream**: Stream - stream

 > `public` BufferStream(Stream stream, int bufferSize)

-- **stream**: Stream - TODO: add description
+- **stream**: Stream - stream
-- **bufferSize**: int - TODO: add description
+- **bufferSize**: int - buffer size

 ### Properties

 #### CanRead
-TODO: add description
+Can read option.
 > `public override` bool CanRead { get; }

 #### CanSeek
-TODO: add description
+Can seek option.
 > `public override` bool CanSeek { get; }

 #### CanWrite
-TODO: add description
+Can write option.
 > `public override` bool CanWrite { get; }

 #### Length
-TODO: add description
+Length
 > `public override` long Length { get; }

-#### Length
+#### Position
-TODO: add description
+Position
 > `public override` long Position { get; set; }